SrTartarus/Zoo-Game/README.md

 # Zoo Game
-This is a RPG based in Diablo´s series.

-This is a fully functional, Role-playing game made in Unity 3D and with full source and assets.
+This is a Role-playing game based in Diablo's series made it in Unity 3D and with full source and assets.
 My goals are to show Skills/Knowledge about me.

 The project is using a number of technologies: UNet, MongoDB, Native Sockets.